ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 In the settings you can configure a maximum number of tasks that can be assign at the same time for an operator.

-When this number is reached for an operator, when trying clicking on "Next ticket" he or she will be redirected to of the doing tasks.
+When this number is reached for an operator, when trying clicking on "Next ticket" he or she will be redirected to the doing tasks.

 Tasks manually assigned from the backlog or a record ignore this behavior.